lks-ai/anynode/README.md

 ## Caveats
 - I have no idea how far you can take this nor it's limits
 - LLMs can't read your mind.
 To make complex stuff in one node you'd have to know a bit about programming
+- The smaller the LLM you use to code your nodes, the less coding skills it might have
 - Right now you can only see code the LLM generates in the console
 - You currently need an OpenAI API Key
 - Can't make a sandwich

 ## Strengths
+- Use OpenAI *AnyNode*, Local LLMs *AnyNode Local*, Gemini *AnyNode Gemini*
 - You can use as many of these as you want in your workflow creating possibly complex node groups
 - Really great at single purpose nodes
 - Uses OpenAI API for simple access to the latest and greatest in generation models